How Does Buying a House Affect Taxes?

 Deductions On IRS Form 1040, deductions are compiled before being subtracted from your income.
 This is done before tax is calculated, so having deductions can reduce the overall amount of tax you owe.
 But because a deduction comes before tax is calculated, the reduction in tax liability is generally less than if the amount of tax owed was directly reduced by a credit (though this depends on the amount of each).

 Credits Credits are subtracted from the amount of tax you owe.
 If you don’t owe tax but are instead receiving a tax refund, credits can increase the amount of money coming your way from the IRS.
 Generally speaking, credits put more money back in your pocket.
 You may have heard about a first-time homebuyer tax credit.
-A bill was introduced in 2021 that would have provided for this benefit, but as of June 2023 it had not passed into law.
+A bill that would have provided for this benefit was introduced in 2021 and again in 2024, but as of July 2025 it had not passed into law.

 Deductions are more common; however, with the revamp of the tax code in 2017 with the Tax Cuts and Jobs Act, the standard deduction was increased substantially and fewer people find the need to itemize.
+The One Big Beautiful Bill’s passage in July 2025 made that increase permanent and enhanced it slightly.
 Nevertheless, it’s probably a good idea to add “keep track of possible tax deductions” to your list of New Year’s financial resolutions.

 It’s important to know the standard deduction amounts so you know if taking the home mortgage loan interest deduction will make financial sense for you.